learntocloud/learn-to-cloud/phase1/README.md

 - Compression and archiving with `tar`, `gzip`, `gunzip`.
 - Filesystem device management with `fdisk`, `lsblk`, `mount`, `unmount`, `df`,`fsck`.
 - How to access a Linux server with `ssh`.
+- How to write a simple bash script.
 - Understand IP Addressing and what are subnets, subnet masks, DHCP, and DNS.
 - Understand what are gateways, route tables, load balancing and VPNs.